 Use a gallon sized zip-lock bag to hold the pork along with the marinade.
 It really is the best way to surround the meat with the liquid.
 Just be sure to place the bag in a baking dish before placing in the fridge …you never know if that bag might spring a leak!

-Ina Garten features this recipe for the grill or for the oven.
+Ina Garten features this recipe in her Back to Basics Cookbook.
+She states that that it works well on the grill or in the oven.
 If you must, go ahead and use your oven.
 But, I highly recommend the grill for this.
 The smoky flavor, combined with the lemon and herbs, is simply delicious.

 herb grilled pork tenderloin